-Cinnamon provides a traditional desktop experience with modern features, including customizable panels, window management, and desktop effects.
+This guide explains how to install Cinnamon desktop environment on Debian, giving you a traditional desktop layout with modern features such as customizable panels, window management, and desktop effects.
 Originally developed for Linux Mint, Cinnamon works well on Debian for users who prefer a classic layout similar to Windows while maintaining full access to GNOME applications.
-By the end of this guide, you will have Cinnamon installed alongside your existing desktop, allowing you to switch between environments at the login screen without affecting your current configuration.

 Debian offers three meta-packages for installing Cinnamon, each providing different levels of components and bundled applications.
 Select the method that matches your needs: